MartinDejmal/PrusaCupHeater/README.md

 # PrusaCupHeater

-PrusaCupHeater is a project aiming to utilize spare / waste heatbedlets (heat bed tiles) from Prusa XL printer.
+PrusaCupHeater is a project aiming to utilize spare / waste heatbedlets (heat bed tiles) from **Prusa XL printer**.

 The ultimate objective was to build a cup heater that can be powered from USB-C PD power supply and connected to Home Assistant.

 ## Required parts

-* Prusa XL Heat Bed Tile
+* Prusa XL Heat Bed Tile (obviously)
 * Wemos D1 Mini ESP8266 module (or similar)
 * DS18B20 temperature sensor (or any alternative)
 * power MOSFET/PWM breakout board